danvk/literate-ts/README.md

 - [Testing Types: An Introduction to dtslint][tsconf] (29m20s) -
   Talk I gave at tsconf 2019 which discusses an early version of literate-ts.
 - Brett Slatkin's [pyliterate], which was the inspiration for this tool.
+  See also his [post][pylit-post] on how pyliterate fit into his writing workflow.
 - [Literate Programming][lp] - A programming paradigm introduced by Don Knuth in which code is interspersed in text, rather than comments being interspersed in code.